Sales Prepayments in Business Central: Setup & Invoicing Guide

 The next step is to post the prepayment invoice.
 The action is under the Prepayment tab on the sales order page.
 Users can also preview how the entries will post to the general ledger using the function Preview Prepayment Invoice Posting.

 Business Central creates a link between the prepayment invoice and the order, which allows the automatic reversal of entries when users register the payment and post the final invoice.
-As a further help and to avoid double entries, the order status changes from Open to Pending Prepayment
+As a further help and to avoid double entries, the order status changes from Open to Pending Prepayment.

 Payment registration and application to the prepayment invoice.

 When the customer payment is received, users can register the payment and manage the application.
-In Business Central, a prepayment invoice shows in the customer ledger entries (customer sub-ledgers) like a normal sales invoice, but with an identifier that helps users find the correct document for the application.
+In Business Central, a prepayment invoice shows in the customer ledger entries like a normal sales invoice, but with an identifier that helps users find the correct document for the application.

 Fulfilling the Order and Posting the Final Sales Invoice

 The last step of the process is where users can fulfil the order.
-In Business Central, the link between the prepayment invoice and the order is always maintained, therefore, users can now release the order and proceed with the fulfilment.
-For more details on how to ship items, check my other post here: The Complete Guide on how to Ship Items.
+In Business Central, the link between the prepayment invoice and the order is always maintained; therefore, users can now release the order and proceed with the fulfilment.

 Understanding the accounting side of sales prepayments in Business Central